yizhong187/EduMind-backend/README.md

 3. Login
    - Route: `/v1/login`
    - Method: POST
    - Purpose: Authenticate a user and start a session.
+Token of response needs to be included in the authorization header of subsequent requests.
    - Request Parameters:
      - Body:
        - 'username': username